adamdjbrett/11ty-gets-tufte/content/pages/documentation.md

 Implementation example for notes:

 ```
+{% raw %}
- notes "1s", "This is a margin note.
-Notice there isn’t a number preceding the note."
+{% notes "1s", "This is a margin note.
+Notice there isn’t a number preceding the note." %}
+{% endraw %}
 ```

 PS: Do not use the same ID's in one article